 - Reflecting without data — write down hours and topics during the week, not from memory on Sunday.

-- Confusing “felt productive” with “produced retrieval”.
+- Confusing “felt productive” with “produced retrieval.”
+Recognition activities are the usual culprit.

 - Vague conclusions (“study more X”) instead of specific drills.